KRM

 The painter of light

-In landscapes from Sunnhordland and Ryfylke which he painted in the 1850s, he appears as a remarkable representative of the Düsseldorf School in Norwegian art history.
-Due to mental illness, Hertervig lost legal majority in 1858.
-He also lost financial support and contact with artistic milieus.
-He nevertheless continued to paint.
-During 1865 – 1867, he had the means to buy relatively large canvases and oil paint.
-This resulted in a series of contemplative depictions of primeval forests, fjords and chalk-white fair-weather clouds floating in a clear blue sky.
+In the landscapes of the 1850s from Sunnhordland and Ryfylke, Hertervig emerges as a prominent representative of the Düsseldorf School in Norwegian art history.
+Due to mental illness, Hertervig was declared legally incapacitated in 1858, losing both financial support and contact with the art community.
+Nevertheless, he continued to paint.
+Between 1865 and 1867, he had the financial means to work on larger oil canvases.
+The result was a series of contemplative landscape depictions featuring primeval forests, fjords, and chalk-white fair-weather clouds beneath a clear blue sky.